 Next, it’s time to protect the sandbox against future infestations.
 This can typically be done very simply with household items and basic maintenance.
 One of these methods seems too simple to be true, so I’ll address it first.

 Does Putting Cinnamon In a Sandbox Keep Bugs Away?

-When you dump in your new sand, mix in a cup or so of cinnamon, depending on how big your sandbox is.
-You don’t want to overdo it, since a strong aroma may encourage your tykes or pets to confuse the sand for a snack.
+When you dump in your new sand, mix in a cup or so of cinnamon, depending on how big your sandbox is, and you don’t want to overdo it since a strong aroma may encourage your tykes or pets to confuse the sand for a snack.